 22.2 Falling Sky Friends

-It has been an honour to work with the Butterfly Peace Garden from its earliest days.
-In 1994 I left the Spiral Garden in Toronto and moved to Sri Lanka to assist Father Paul Satkunanayagam setting up a magic garden for children in Batticaloa trapped by the suffocating humdrum of poverty and war.
-To my illumination and total delight I stayed on and worked there until I was stupid enough to leave in 2016 and move back to Canada.
+It is a honour and inspiration for me to have worked with the Butterfly Peace Garden from its earliest days.
+In 1994 I left the Spiral Garden in Toronto and moved to Sri Lanka to assist Father Paul Satkunanayagam setting up a magical space of refuge for children in Batticaloa trapped by the suffocating humdrum of poverty and war.
+To my illumination and delight I stayed on and worked there until I was stupid enough to leave in 2016 and move back to Canada.

 In 2019, a grant from the Garden’s then funder GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit – the German Society for International Cooperation) lured me back to Batticaloa to write a instruction book for the toy-based Out-of-the-Box Curriculum to facilitate Garden Path training-of-trainer programs.